-Catholic Advisory Services Recommendation: For companies that are significant greenhouse gas (GHG) emitters, through their operations or value chain, generally vote against the board chair or the responsible incumbent director(s), or any other appropriate item(s), in cases where Catholic Advisory Services determines that the company is not taking the minimum steps needed to understand, assess, and mitigate risks related to climate change to the company and the larger economy.
+Catholic Advisory Services Recommendation: For companies that are significant GHG emitters, through their operations or value chain, generally vote against or withhold from the incumbent chair of the responsible committee (or other directors on a case-by-case basis) in cases where Catholic Advisory Services determines that the company is not taking the minimum steps needed to be aligned with a Net Zero by 2050 trajectory.

-For 2022, minimum steps to understand and mitigate those risks are considered to be the following.
-Both minimum criteria will be required to be in compliance:
+For 2023, minimum steps needed to be considered to be aligned with a Net Zero by 2050 trajectory are (all minimum criteria will be required to be in alignment with policy):

-- Detailed disclosure of climate-related risks, such as according to the framework established by the Task Force on Climate-related Financial Disclosures (TCFD), including:
+- The company has detailed disclosure of climate-related risks, such as according to the framework established by the Task Force on Climate-related Financial Disclosures (TCFD), including:

 - Board governance measures;

 - Corporate strategy;

 - Risk management analyses; and

 - Metrics and targets.

-- Appropriate GHG emissions reduction targets.
+- The company has declared a target of Net Zero by 2050 or sooner and the target includes scope 1, 2, and relevant scope 3 emissions.

+- The company has set a medium-term target for reducing its GHG emissions.